suruaino/suruaino/README.md

 # Hi, I'm SURU EMMANUEL ONAIVI 👋

-I am a growing frontend developer passionate about creating outsanding we apps.
+I am a growing frontend developer passionate about creating outsanding web apps.
 Driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world tech, exploring new ideas, and sharing my insights with the community.

 ## 🚀 About Me